andrianzubko/sfw-paginator/README.md

 ## Notes

 - Most simple way to check, needs to show navigation panel or not, is checking $pg->totalPages property.
-Needs only, if this property more then 1.
+Needs only, if this property >1.

 - $pg->prevPage, $pg->nextPage, $pg->pageOfPrevSet and $pg->pageOfNextSet properties must be checked for false value before using.